y19818/web3.py/docs/v4_migration.rst

 you might have been using TestRPCProvider or EthereumTesterProvider.

 In v4 there is a new :class:`EthereumTesterProvider`, and the old v3 implementation has been removed.
-Web3.py v4 uses :class:`eth_tester.main.EthereumTester` under the hood, instead of eth-testrpc.
-While ``eth-tester`` is still in beta, many parts are already in better shape than testrpc, so we decided to replace it in v4.
+Web3.py v4 uses :class:`vns_tester.main.EthereumTester` under the hood, instead of vns-testrpc.
+While ``vns-tester`` is still in beta, many parts are already in better shape than testrpc, so we decided to replace it in v4.

 If you were using TestRPC, or were explicitly importing EthereumTesterProvider, like:
 ``from web3.providers.tester import EthereumTesterProvider``, then you will need to update.

 With v4 you should import with ``from web3 import EthereumTesterProvider``.
 As before, you'll need to install Web3.py with the ``tester`` extra to get these features, like:

 .. code-block:: bash